 When you need to share data outside of your organization, the game changes.
 And how you share may depend on how far outside the organization people are.
 Are they contractors?
 Customers?
 Investors?
 Auditors?

-For sharing lightweight data outside of your organization, you have a few options:
+For sharing lightweight data outside of your organization, you once again have a few options.

-If the person doesn’t have an account on your Metabase, and if the data isn’t sensitive, you can send a public link to a question or dashboard.
-From a dashboard, you’ll click on the sharing icon (arrow pointing up and to the right) to get your public link.
+If the person lacks an account on your Metabase, and if the data isn’t sensitive, you can send a public link to a question or dashboard.
+From a dashboard, you’ll click on the Sharing icon (arrow pointing up and to the right) to get your public link.

 The public link would look something like: